sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>netstat-nat</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A tool that displays NAT connections
+Short desc    : A tool that displays NAT connections
 URL          : http://www.tweegy.nl/projects/netstat-nat/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Netstat-nat is a small program written in C. It displays NAT connections,
+Descript     : Netstat-nat is a small program written in C. It displays NAT connections,
              : managed by netfilter/iptables which comes with the > 2.4.x linux kernels.
              : The program reads its information from '/proc/net/nf_conntrack', which is
              : the temporary conntrack-storage of netfilter.